zsteinkamp/m4l-ChiasticSlide/README.md

 ## Installation

-[Download the .amxd file from the latest release](https://github.com/zsteinkamp/m4l-ChiasticSlide/releases) or clone this repository, and drag the `ChiasticSlide.amxd` device into a track in Ableton Live.
+Download the latest release from this page and drag the device file to your User Library in Ableton Live.

 ## Changelog